threader/PC-Tuning/docs/post-install.md

 - It relies on a kernel mode driver to operate (additional overhead)
 - Does not provide performance metrics such as cycles/context switches delta and other useful details
 - On Windows 8+, [Task Manager reports CPU utility in %](https://aaron-margosis.medium.com/task-managers-cpu-numbers-are-all-but-meaningless-2d165b421e43) which provides misleading CPU utilization details, on the other hand, Windows 7's Task Manager and process explorer report time-based busy utilization.
-This also explains why the disable idle power plan option results in 100% CPU utilization on Windows 8+
+This also explains why the disable idle power setting results in 100% CPU utilization on Windows 8+

 </details>